Which US Airports Have the Worst Flight Delays?

 Why big hubs run late

 Connecting hubs schedule tight banks of flights that all depend on aircraft and crews arriving on time, so one late-arriving aircraft spreads quickly.
 Flying early in the day is the best defense at any of them.
+The airline you fly matters too — some carriers handle hub delays far better than others; see which US airlines have the best (and worst) on-time records.

 Frequently asked questions